 Train and bus are the most common way of travelling through Poland.
-Both the railway and bus stations in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk.
+Both the railway and bus station in Gdansk are conveniently located close to the city centre, which makes it the easiest way to come to and to leave Gdansk.

-Gdansk railway station
+Gdansk train station

 Gdansk railway station is located very close to the historical centre, in Podwale Grodzkie street, and is easily accessible by trams and buses.
 The building itself was built in 1900, but what we can see today is an after-war reconstruction, as it was partially destroyed during the Second World War.

 Gdansk train station serves local Gdansk-Gdynia train, domestic trains and international destinations.
 There is MC Donalds restaurant at the station and KFC just next to it.
 There are also some small cofee-bars, bakery and supermarket, and there are lots of supermarkets and service points in the underground passage connecting Gdansk Train Station to the historical centre.
 If you want to leave your baggage here, there is a left luggage service and lockers to store it.